Trademark Enforcement Proceedings in Armenia

-Trademark enforcement and infringement actions in Armenia must be initiated before the courts of general jurisdiction.
-There are no specialized courts or tribunals to hear such cases.
-Appeals against the decisions of the courts of general jurisdiction may be brought before the Court of Appeals and further before the Court of Cassation.
+Court Jurisdiction: Trademark enforcement and infringement actions in Armenia are handled by the courts of general jurisdiction.
+There are no specialized courts or tribunals specifically designated for trademark cases.
+Appeals against decisions made by these courts may be brought before the Court of Appeals and, subsequently, the Court of Cassation.

-The owner of an Armenian registered trademark may apply to the Armenian State Revenue Committee to retain infringing goods at the Armenian border.
-A state fee of approximately $50 shall be paid together with the application.
-If goods are suspected of infringing trademark rights, the customs authorities shall suspend release of the goods or detain them.
-The period during which the customs authorities are to take action shall not exceed two years (art.
-227 of the Customs Code) and may be renewed as long as the trademark is in force.
-The customs authorities shall inform the trademark owner and the declarant or holder of the goods of its action.
-After that information, a period of 10 working days starts for the initiation of further steps, such as posting security and obtaining a preliminary court injunction to suspend the release of the goods by court order.
+Border Measures: Trademark owners who have registered their trademarks in Armenia can apply to the Armenian State Revenue Committee to retain potentially infringing goods at the country's borders.
+A state fee of approximately $50 is payable along with the application.
+Customs authorities are then responsible for suspending the release or detaining the goods if they are suspected of infringing trademark rights.
+The period during which customs authorities can take action does not exceed two years but may be renewed as long as the trademark is still valid.
+Trademark owners and the declarant or holder of the goods are informed of these actions.
+After receiving this information, a 10-working-day period begins during which further steps, such as posting security and obtaining a preliminary court injunction to suspend the release of the goods by court order, can be initiated.

-Armenian law also provides for criminal sanctions.
-An unlawful use of a trademark that caused damages in large amount (i.e. exceeding approximately $500) is punishable by a fine of approximately $1,200 to $2,400 or arrest of up to three months (art.
-197 of the Criminal Code).
-Such unlawful use of a trademark may also qualify for a lesser administrative offence punishable by a fine of approximately $250 to $500 (art.
-158 of the Code of Administrative Offenses).
+Criminal Sanctions: Armenian law also provides for criminal sanctions in cases of trademark infringement.
+If an unlawful use of a trademark results in substantial damages (exceeding approximately $500), it is punishable by a fine ranging from approximately $1,200 to $2,400 or a maximum of three months' arrest (as per Article 197 of the Criminal Code).
+Lesser infringements of trademarks may be treated as administrative offenses, which can result in fines ranging from approximately $250 to $500 (according to Article 158 of the Code of Administrative Offenses).